degreepath/auditor/tests/snapshots/2018-19/major/english.md

 ## Cross-Cultural Studies
-For this requirement, you must have at least one course taken with the “engl_topic_crosscultural” attribute.
+For this requirement, you must take at least one course with the “engl_topic_crosscultural” attribute.

 ## Literary History
-For this requirement, you must have at least one course taken with the “engl_topic_literary_history” attribute.
+For this requirement, you must take at least one course with the “engl_topic_literary_history” attribute.

 ## Cross-Disciplinary Studies
-For this requirement, you must have at least one course taken with the “engl_topic_crossdisciplinary” attribute.
+For this requirement, you must take at least one course with the “engl_topic_crossdisciplinary” attribute.

 ## Genre Studies
-For this requirement, you must have at least one course taken with the “engl_topic_genre” attribute.
+For this requirement, you must take at least one course with the “engl_topic_genre” attribute.

 ## Electives
-For this requirement, you must have at least six courses taken with either the engl_elective, engl_topic_genre, engl_topic_crosscultural, engl_topic_literary_history, or engl_topic_crossdisciplinary attribute.
+For this requirement, you must take at least six courses with either the engl_elective, engl_topic_genre, engl_topic_crosscultural, engl_topic_literary_history, or engl_topic_crossdisciplinary attribute.

 ## 1800s
 For this requirement, you must both:

-- have at least one course taken with the “engl_period_pre1800” attribute
+- take at least one course with the “engl_period_pre1800” attribute

-- and have at least one course taken with the “engl_period_post1800” attribute
+- and take at least one course with the “engl_period_post1800” attribute

 # Custom Attributes